legendu-net/blog/misc/content/2019-02-22-python-big-data.markdown

 **

-There are multiple ways to handle big data in Python, among which Dask and PySpark are the w most popular ones.
+There are multiple ways to handle big data in Python, among which Dask and PySpark are the most popular ones.

 1. If you have relative large memory, say more than 20G,